Just when the caterpillar thought the world was over, it turned into

 What You Can Do To Help

 Yes, everyone can do something to help the monarch.
-Here are some things you can do to help in your own yard, your city, county or state.
 Saving milkweed seed for Monarch Watch’s Milkweed Market is a big something you can do to help also.
 Here is a list by state of the seed Monarch Watch is looking for.
 Use the label included under Milkweed Basics to successful ship your seed to Monarch Watch.
 You too can be Wild for Monarchs!
 To purchase milkweed plugs through Monarch Watch go to Monarch Watch Milkweed Market To find a local supplier of milkweed seed through Xerces Society go to Milkweed Seed Finder.
 If you would like to transplant milkweed, here is a wonderful article that will help.
 Moving Milkweed